Matthew-Hurrell/labyrinth-of-riddles/README.md

 ### Multiple Endings

 There are two possible endings at the end of the program after the end function is called.
 These endings are defined using the functions of take_treasure and leave.
 Both of these functions print their individual storyboard elements to the terminal using the typewriter effect and then call the play_again function to give the user the option to play again or quit the game/program.
 Multiple endings were added to enhance game replayability and the user overall experience.
-The endings also round off the narrative nicely and provide a nice moral to the story.
+The endings also round off the narrative nicely and provide a good moral to the story.

 ![Ending Functions](readme-images/ending-functions.png)